nadavmatalon/PCA9536_RGB/README.md

 PIN 8 (VCC) - Connect to Arduino 5V output
 DECOUPING   - Connect a 0.1uF Ceramic Capacitor between the PCA9536's VCC & GND pins

-IMPORTANT: It is possible to connect any type of RGB Led (Commone-Anode / Common-Cathode) to any of the PCA9536's I/O pins (IO0, IO1, IO2, IO3), but then it is necessary to update the constructor's configuration accordingly in the sketch itself.

 ## GENERAL NOTES

 1) __I2C Communications Library Dependency__

-This library depends on the Arduino IDE's native '[Wire](https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr/libraries/Wire)' library for I2C communication between the Arduino (Master) and the PCA9536 (Slave).
+This library depends on the Arduino IDE's native [Wire](https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr/libraries/Wire) library for I2C communication between the Arduino (Master) and the PCA9536 (Slave).

 2) __Constructor &amp; Destructor__

-When an PCA9536_RGB instance is initialized without parameters by using the default constructor, the constructor and destructor have a slightly unconventional format in that they do not include the usual parentheses at the end.
+When an PCA9536_RGB instance is initialized __without__ parameters by using the default constructor, the constructor (and destructor if used) has a slightly unconventional format in that it does not include the usual parentheses at the end.
 For more details, see 'LIBRARY INSTALLATION & SETUP' section below.

 3) __BLINK() vs DELAY()__

-It is not currently possible to use the library's blink() functionality in tandem with Arduino's delay() or delayMicroseconds() functions as the latter will mess up the timing for the former.
+It is not currently possible to use the library's blink() functionality in tandem with Arduino's delay() or delayMicroseconds() functions as the latter will mess up the timing of the former.

 ## I2C ADDRESS